MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Reports/Update-MgDeviceManagementReport.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphDeviceManagementReports>: Singleton entity that acts as a container for all reports functionality.
+BODYPARAMETER <IMicrosoftGraphDeviceManagementReports1>: Singleton entity that acts as a container for all reports functionality.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[CachedReportConfigurations <IMicrosoftGraphDeviceManagementCachedReportConfiguration[]>]`: Entity representing the configuration of a cached report